RevealBi/Documentation/en/teams/creating-joining-workspaces.md

     added as a new member with Member's [permissions](overview.html#members-roles-permissions)
     to the workspace you have chosen.
 The workspace will appear in your workspaces' list.

-### Navigating your Workspaces' List

-There is no limit to the workspaces you can create or join.
-To easily navigate through a large list of workspaces just scroll up & down as needed.